edgelesssys/contrast/docs/docs/getting-started/bare-metal.md

 1. Follow the [K3s setup instructions](https://docs.k3s.io/) to create a cluster.
 2. Install a block storage provider such as [Longhorn](https://longhorn.io/docs/latest/deploy/install/install-with-kubectl/) and mark it as the default storage class.
+3. Ensure that a load balancer controller is installed.
+For development and testing purposes, the built-in [ServiceLB](https://docs.k3s.io/networking/networking-services#service-load-balancer) should suffice.

 ## Preparing a cluster for GPU usage